 Business Line of Credit

-If you anticipate that a large, unexpected expense will keep you from covering payroll for more than a few months, you might consider opening a business line of credit.
+If a large, unexpected expense will keep you from covering payroll for more than a few months, you might consider opening a business line of credit.

 Unlike a short-term loan, whose terms typically run only up to a year or so, business lines of credit are revolving: You can dip into these funds whenever you want or need to, and you’ll only pay interest on the money you actually use.
 Once you pay down what you’ve spent, your line of credit returns to its original total.